Equis Bespoke Rallies FAQ

 Call us old-fashioned, but we like it to be simple and uncomplicated.
 We act according to the K.I.S.S. principle – ‘Keep It Simple Stupid’.
 The core tenant of the K.I.S.S. method is that everything is better when made simple.

 You can see it on our website.
-Nothing pops up without being asked, we don’t mess with countless menus and buttons, we don’t work with made-up testimonials and we don’t track our customers either.
+Almost nothing pops up without being asked, we don’t mess with countless menus and buttons, we don’t work with made-up testimonials and we don’t track our customers either.

 Facebook, Instagram, Snapchat, TikTok and whatever they’re called spy on us enough already, so we see no advantage in pushing that too.